 In the beginning of 2000 our team of historians, researchers, divers, maritime archaeologists, geophysicists, and documentary film makers launched the first of many expeditions to Sainte Marie, Madagascar where we discovered a number of shipwreck sites initially by the observation of ballast piles, cannons, timbers and a scattered exposed artifacts in the Bay of Pirates.
 The hypothesis was raised these shipwreck sites were that of the the pirate ships Adventure Galley (1699) commanded by the infamous pirate William Kidd, the Fiery Dragon (1721), the Great Mahomett (1699), the Mocha Frigate 1699, and a “Pilgrim Ship” (1721).
 A number of other shipwreck sites were also located in and around the entrance of the Bay of Pirates.
 The research team tentatively identified the Fiery Dragon of the pirate Captain William Condon (also known as “Christopher Condent” through the analysis historical evidence, a of a broad spectrum of artifacts, and comprehensive site data.

-In addition the Center collaborated with a team of geologists and geophysicists in conduction the initial surveys of what could be an early 18th century tunnel complex on Ile au Forbans in the Baie des Pirates.
-Deep vertical and lateral chambers were detected and scattered iron artifacts were observed.
-The team believes that the tunnels were made by pirates for the purpose of a startegic and defensive fortification, and as a possible location to hide stolen goods.
+In addition our team conducted the initial surveys of what could be an early 18th century tunnel complex on Ile au Forbans in the Bay of Pirates.
+Deep vertical and lateral chambers were detected with ground penetrating radar and scattered iron artifacts were observed.
+The team believes that the tunnels were associated with the pirate settlements of Sainte Marie for the purpose of a strategic and defensive fortification, and as a possible location to hide stolen goods.